flemesre/PHYS-449-final-project/Dataloader code/README.md

 Note that the dataloader only takes one simulation as input right now

 ## 2
-run `load_data_from_pynbody.py` to convert pynbody files into things numpy can recognize
+run `load_data_from_pynbody.py` to convert pynbody files into things numpy/pytorch can recognize
 - note that you will need to change `path` depending on your local machine

 ## 3